Klimatbyran/garbo/CODE_OF_CONDUCT.md

 ## Sensitive Questions

-If you have sensitive questions, such as security issues or information shared with you in confidence, you should not write them here but contact ola@infoman.se or fridaberryeklund@gmail.com.
+If you have sensitive questions, such as security issues or information shared with you in confidence, you should not write them here but contact [ola@infoman.se](mailto:ola@infoman.se) or [fridaberryeklund@gmail.com](mailto:fridaberryeklund@gmail.com).
 Do not share information from here with outsiders without first asking the user for permission.

-Ultimately, our most important goal is to reduce climate emissions in Sweden and reach the Paris Agreement.
+Ultimately, our most important goal is to reduce climate emissions in Sweden (and the planet) and reach the Paris Agreement.
 Thank you for contributing your time and knowledge!